ChampionSamay1644/custom_yolo/docs/en/guides/raspberry-pi.md

 1. Use an SSD

    When using Raspberry Pi for 24x7 continued usage, it is recommended to use an SSD for the system because an SD card will not be able to withstand continuous writes and might get broken.
 With the onboard PCIe connector on the Raspberry Pi 5, now you can connect SSDs using an adapter such as the [NVMe Base for Raspberry Pi 5](https://shop.pimoroni.com/products/nvme-base).

 2. Flash without GUI

    When flashing Raspberry Pi OS, you can choose to not install the Desktop environment (Raspberry Pi OS Lite) and this can save a bit of RAM on the device, leaving more space for computer vision processing.

 ## Next Steps

 Congratulations on successfully setting up YOLO on your Raspberry Pi!
-For further learning and support, visit [Ultralytics YOLO11 Docs](../index.md) and [Kashmir World Foundation](https://www.kashmirworldfoundation.org/).
+For further learning and support, visit [numa_ultralytics YOLO11 Docs](../index.md) and [Kashmir World Foundation](https://www.kashmirworldfoundation.org/).

 ## Acknowledgements and Citations